 Early College Academy

-Cecil College offers an Early College Academy (ECA) which is a competitive admission program that allows students to complete as Associate of Arts degree while enrolled in high school.
-Students must apply for the program and affiliate with Elkton or Perryville High School.
+Cecil College offers an Early College Academy (ECA) which is a competitive admission program that allows students to complete an Associate of Arts degree while enrolled in high school.

 If you have any questions about Cecil College's ECA program, please email dualenroll@nullcecil.edu.